Norton Healthcare: Employment and market share

+In 2004, Norton Healthcare built a 30,000-square-foot, Norton Health Science Center, on the Bellarmine University campus in Louisville.
+On November 9, 2023, Bellarmine University and Norton Healthcare announced the nation's first fellowship in neurologic physical therapy (PT).

-When compared with other healthcare providers in Louisville, Kentucky, Norton Healthcare is the market share leader in five major areas.
-This includes 46% of all inpatient admissions, 61% of all births, 53% of all Emergency Department visits, 41% of all outpatient visits, and 50% of total surgeries.
+When compared with other healthcare providers in Louisville, Norton Healthcare is the market share leader in five major areas.
+This includes 46% of all inpatient admissions, 61% of all births, 53% of all emergency department visits, 41% of all outpatient visits, and 50% of total surgeries.